gmccullo/ts-react-class/exercises/ex-06/begin/ex-06-instructions.md

 # Exercise 6 Instructions
 ## Objectives
 1) Create a component, LoggedIn, as a banner to show when the user is logged in.
 2) Create a component, NotLoggedIn, as a banner to show when the user is **NOT** logged in.
 3) Conditionally display the appropriate banner within `<App>`.

 ### LoggedIn
-Open LoggedIn.js
+Open LoggedIn.tsx

 Create a functional component here.
 The component should display a banner indicating that the user is logged in.
 You may want to use the [classes for alerts](http://getbootstrap.com/components/#alerts-examples) in Bootstrap to get a banner effect.

 ### NotLoggedIn
-Open NotLoggedIn.js
+Open NotLoggedIn.tsx

 As above, create a component which displays a banner for when the user is not logged in.

 ### Conditionally display the appropriate banner
-Open App.js
+Open App.tsx

 Before the `return` statement, initialize a variable `loggedIn`.
 Set it to true if the user is logged in, false otherwise.
 (Obviously, we have no user login at the moment, but